tps193/balcony-stargazer/README.md

-Tool for astrophotographers who have a limited observation windows because observing from window or balcony.
-The tool calculates object visibility windows based on observation place parameters and telescope position.
-More simply, it helps user to understand when or whether the object is not hidden by walls or fence.
+# Balcony Stargazer

-For more fun in addition to command line interface it has MCP server implementation so that can be connected to LLM models.
+This tool is designed for astrophotographers with limited observation windows due to balconies or windows.
+It calculates object visibility based on your location, telescope position, and any obstructions like walls or fences, helping you determine the optimal time to observe.
+It also has MCP server implementation so that can be connected to LLM models.

 # Example

 ## Command line

-object.json
+These files provide the object details and configuration for the observation setup.

+**object.json:** Defines the astronomical object you want to observe, including its name, right ascension (RA), and declination (Dec).
 ```json
 {
   "name": "Ghost of Cassiopeia",